nibrasohin/ClioPhoebe/Metadata Documentataion.md

 ```

+# `sources`
-* `sources:` sources will contain the tag that will be the corresponding feed name.
+sources will contain the tag that will be the corresponding feed name.
 Each `tag` needs to have the following metadata associated with it: